Run GUI, Headless, and MCP Modes¶

 Launch Koharu normally from your installed application.

 Even in desktop mode, Koharu still starts a local HTTP server internally.
-The embedded window talks to that local server rather than calling the pipeline directly.
+The embedded window talks to that local server instead of calling the pipeline directly.

 This is the default mode and is the best choice for most users.